JLESC/jlesc.github.io/_projects/extreme_scale_workflows.md

 We are continuing to apply a similar hierarchical composition to particle accelerator high-energy physics applications in 2020.

+## Results for 2020/2021

+### Shared-memory communication for containerized workflows

+ * Tanner Hobson and Jian Huang of UTK, Orcun Yildiz, Bogdan Nicolae and Tom Peterka of ANL

+Scientific computation increasingly consists of a workflow of interrelated tasks.
+Containerization can make workflow systems more manageable, reproducible, and portable, but containers can impede communication due to their focus on encapsulation.
+In some circumstances, shared-memory regions are an effective way to improve performance of workflows; however sharing memory between containerized workflow tasks is difficult.
+In this work, we have created a software library called Dhmem that manages shared memory between workflow tasks in separate containers, with minimal code change and performance overhead.
+Instead of all code being in the same container, Dhmem allows a separate container for each workflow task to be constructed completely independently.
+Dhmem enables additional functionality: easy integration in existing workflow systems, communication configuration at runtime based on the environment, and scalable performance.

+In 2020, we started a new collaboration between ANL and UTK, and hosted Tanner Hobson as a summer student, where he developed the Dhmem software that enables shared-memory communication for containerized workflows.
+We published our results in IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGrid21) {% cite Hobson2020Dhmem --file jlesc.bib %}.

 ## Visits and meetings